thecoffeedev/coinvestment-be/USAGE.md

 {
     "status": {
         "statusCode": "FAILURE",
-        "statusMessage" : "<The reason for the failure>" }
+        "statusMessage" : <The reason for the failure>
+    }
 }
 ```